8r14z/coding-interview-prep/README.md

 - Heap when there is priorization involved (find min, find max, etc)
 - Tree to improve insertion/removal/lookup efficiency - O(log(n)) on average.

-Know how to analysis time complexity will be very helpful...
+Know how to analyze time complexity will be very helpful.
+There are a few common formulas used for complexity analysis.

 <img src="img/formula.png" width=500/>